haris867/haris867/README.md

 ### Hi there 👋

-My name is Haris Usman and I'm a 23 year old developer based is Oslo, Norway.
+My name is Haris Usman and I'm a 23 year old web developer based is Oslo, Norway.

+I'm currenty finishing my first year of studying Front-End Development at Noroff - School of technology and digital media.

-Skills:
+### Skills:

 - HTML
 - CSS